Helping mothers before, during, and after bringing a new life into the world is no small undertaking.

 #2: Advocate When Necessary

-Labor and delivery nurses can be effective advocates for their patients by understanding what might help those clients and being knowledgeable about the medical conditions they may be experiencing.
+Labor and delivery nurses can be effective advocates for their patients by understanding what might help those clients throughout labor and being knowledgeable about the medical conditions they may be experiencing.

 Nurses offer support to laboring women by being:

-- A voice to communicate on behalf of the patient; and
+- A voice to communicate on behalf of the patient

 - A medical advocate who understands the labor and delivery process

-Often when a woman doesn’t know what might be best or right for her situation — such as teen mothers or first-time moms in labor — nurses are there to provide guidance and support.
+Often, nurses are there to provide guidance and support when a woman doesn’t know what might be best or right for her situation — such as teen mothers or first-time moms in labor.

 When a patient needs to be heard and have support, a labor and delivery nurse ensures that her voice will be heard.